New strategic approach to managing COVID-19

 Guidance on travel restrictions became law from Friday 20 November.

 Essential purposes covers things like work – if you cannot work from home – education, local outdoor exercise, healthcare or caring responsibilities, and essential shopping where that is not possible locally.

 Similarly people – wherever they live – should not travel between Scotland and areas in the rest of the UK unless it is essential.

 Read the Scottish Government advice and guidance on how to travel safely.
 And you can view quarantine rules and information on the process for people entering the UK.

 Grants for businesses

-Ongoing financial support is set out in the Strategic Framework and will be available to businesses which are required to close or which can remain open but will be directly affected by restrictions.
+Ongoing financial support is set out in the Strategic Framework.
 The Scottish Government will work with local authorities to ensure grants are made available quickly and efficiently.